ameeetgaikwad/Amazon-clone/README.md

 You can visit the website [here](https://ameeetgaikwad.github.io/Amazon-clone/).

 ## Features
 • You can Sign In and Sign Out of the website.
-Your login data will be stored in firebase.<br>• You can add to basket and see all the items in the checkout page.<br>• You can see the total amount of things you have purchased in the checkout page.
-The website is not responsive yet, I'm working on it.
+Your login data will be stored in firebase.<br>• You can add to basket and see all the items in the checkout page.<br>• You can see the total amount of things you have purchased in the checkout page. <br>`The website is not responsive yet, I'm working on it.`

 ## Available Scripts